BIPV: How Buildings Are Becoming Energy Generators

 BIPV Solar Technology: Bridging Design and Sustainability

-Secondly, BIPV solar technology also provides better thermal insulation and daylight control, further enhancing the building’s energy efficiency.
+Secondly, BIPV solar technology is also more efficient in terms of thermal insulation and daylighting control and thus provides additional benefits boosting energy efficiency of the building.
 For instance, semi-transparent BIPV solar panels integrated into windows have the ability to filter light, minimize glare, and eliminate the use of artificial lighting during the day.

 Economic Benefits of Building Integrated Photovoltaics